Duffew/debt-deliverance/README.md

     *Functionality test results*

+#### Conclusions

-+ Conclusions - The Lighthouse test results show green across the board for Performance, Accessibility, Best Practices and SEO, with 100% score for each page for everthing other than Performance.
++ The Lighthouse test results show green across the board for Performance, Accessibility, Best Practices and SEO, with 100% score for each page for everthing other than Performance.

 + The WAVE test results showed the same error and alert for each page relating to:
     - Error - empty form label used in the navigation menu toggle
     - Alert - redundant links occurring from copying and pasting navigation HTML from one page to another

-    The WAVE test results for the Resources page showed additional alerts relating to:
++ The WAVE test results for the Resources page showed additional alerts relating to:
     - Alert - missing fieldset on the form
     - Alert - turning on synchnised captioning for YouTube videos accessed via the Debt Deliverance website

++ The validation testing and functionality testing showed that the website code is clean and that the funcional elements are sound.

+The full appraisal shows that the website is fit-for-purpose.
+The bugs identified during the WAVE testing are addressed in the upcoming section.

 ### In-process
 ### bugs